fhuertap/fhuertap/README.md

 ## Hi there 👋
+## My name is Fer and you can call me Fer, I'm noobie on this but I'm not affraid. 🤖
+## 🔭 I’m currently working on C# and T-Sql devs
+## 🌱 And actually I’m currently learning C# and T-Sql (toast: xD)
+## ⚡ Fun fact: I think this README.md in our profiles looks good and I even took a course to make it appears on mine.
+By the way, Is completely necessary to write the # sign? :) Lol

+## Greetings, Fer. 👽

 <!--
 **fhuertap/fhuertap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.